MORE THAN WHISPERS – You’re Target #1: The FBI’s Coming

 YOUR PREPARATION

-3rd) Time must be allowed for the development of your Personal Narrative, with assistance
+3rd) Time must be allowed for the development of your Personal Narrative.

 4th) The PSR is Now Complete and should Include all the Above, including your Personal Narrative – which Judges want to see.

-5th) Time is spent practicing for your sentencing hearing with your attorney regarding,
+5th) Time is spent practicing your Allocution for your sentencing hearing with your attorney.

-1. If the Judge is aggregable, due to your allocution, and Departs below the guidelines
+1. If the Judge is aggregable, due to your allocution, they may Depart below the guidelines

-2. If RDAP is applicable now is when your attorney can ask for it to be put into the order, and if the judge agrees, then
+2. If RDAP is applicable (it’s referenced in your Presentence Report) now, your attorney can ask for it to be put into the order, and if the judge agrees, then

-3. Politely, also request for 1 specific BOP prison, based on that RDAP program – using this as an example (camp eligible < 10 years), to also be put into the order.
+3. Politely, also request for 1 specific BOP prison, based on a specific BOP program (camp eligible < 10 years), also to be put into the order.

 SELF-ADVOCACY Allocution – Your Personal Narrative